 “And to her daughter, she says, ‘Rebuild the king’s trust.
-Let him think you have forgiven him and respect his natural manly preference for Noru over you.
+You have forgiven him.
+Respect his natural manly preference for Noru over you.
 Don’t try to be his wife anymore, just family.
 You need to get more information and then come to me.
 There will be absolutely no disinheritance for my grandson.'”

 Noru shuddered.
 “I’ve heard terrible stories of how wicked Salma’s mother can be.”

-“Yes,” Aisha said, “And you have heard the rumors that Bassam, your king’s older brother, is also behind the terrorism and rebellion.
+“Yes,” Aisha said, “And there are rumors that Bassam, your king’s older brother, is also behind the terrorism and rebellion.
 But now, it appears that Queen Salma’s mother talks to Bassam.
 That’s what my friend is saying.”

 “What?”
 Noru exclaimed.
 “We must tell the king.”

 “One more thing,” Aisha continued.
-“Bassam and Queen Salma loved each other… once.”
+“Bassam and Queen Salma cared for each other… once.”
 She shook her head and added, “Not that they could ever do anything about it, I mean, not just because the noble families didn’t want it but because Bassam is not capable.”